microsoft/z3guide/website/docs/02 - theories/05 - Arithmetic.md

 (check-sat)
 ```

-If you are not happy with this behavior, you may use ite (if-then-else) operator to guard every division, and assign whatever intepretation you like to the division by zero.
+If you are not happy with this behavior, you may use ite (if-then-else) operator to guard every division, and assign whatever interpretation you like to the division by zero.
 This example uses define-fun constructor to create a new operator mydiv.
 This is essentially a macro, and Z3 will expand its definition for every application of mydiv.

 ```z3
 ; defining my own division operator where x0.0 == 0.0 for every x.